Synthesizing and distilling evidence to shape clinical practice, inform health policy, and drive future research

 Our efforts have changed and continue to change research in many ways.

 Our syntheses help identify gaps in the evidence that can then serve as the basis for future funding initiatives.
 For example, our PCORI-funded rapid review assessing the effectiveness and harms of video telehealth modalities reported gaps in understanding of effects in underserved and vulnerable populations, especially in relation to health disparities and health equity.
-Gaps also exist regarding the use of video teleconferencing for collaborative or integrated care and for patients with multiple chronic conditions.
+Further, our PCORI-funded suite of systematic reviews on telephone-only care for managing mental health, diabetes, and other chronic conditions clarified the evidence base and research gaps about this modality of care.

 Additional evidence of the influence of EPC systematic reviews and synthesis of methodological approaches include incorporation of reviews into federal requests for applications and the frequency with which reviews are cited in the literature.